Paulina Gretzky Puts Her Booty On Full Display In Nude Thong On Instagram

 And even though Paulina tagged Jeremy in the caption, she recently told the world via an Instagram story that DJ is “the only man in the world who can handle me.”
 And that’s a good thing, considering the couple has been engaged for four long years, and have had two kids together.

 But their engagement doesn’t appear to have any end in sight.
-They’ve stayed fiancees since 2013, and the two say that they’re just too busy to be getting married.
+They’ve stayed fiances since 2013, and the two say that they’re just too busy to be getting married.
 Gretzky once said that “It’ll be our special day, and we just want it to be right and to fit.”

-Paulina’s dad is a well-known ice hockey star, Wayne Gretzky, who was once called “the best player in NHL history,” reported the Sun.
+Paulina’s dad is a well-known ice hockey star, Wayne Gretzky, who was once called “the best player in NHL history,” reported The Sun.
 His impressive career spanned seven international medals.

 DJ’s affiliation with the Gretzkys has won him some additional fans, as there were tons of supporters cheering him on at the RBC Canadian Open, according to Yahoo News.